Press Button>>>>>>>

 Ormerod states, by c.1230, Alan, or officially Alanus filius de Alani de Tatton, (son of Alan de Tatton d.1196), "held land in a place called “Northsake” (vol 3 p605), but whether in this neighbourhood does not appear", and "but the connecting link has not been recovered" and "the feudal and later title presenting none of these difficulties so often found where the heirship turns upon abstruse points of law arising out of a once extremely complicated law of real property ".
 Omerod's apparent dilemma on identifying "Northsake" is because he assumes this area is a place name.
 Ormerod can also be quoted as saying “The earliest Barons of Dunham had a paramount interest in Tatton, which makes it still more probable that some part of the original Tatton estate lay in Northenden”.
 So, the Tattons held land in “Northsake”, but Ormerod was unable to locate it as a place!
 This is because the name is not a place name, but would have been known in ancient times as where a manorial lord held feudal (not legal) rights.
 These rights would relate to the authoritative rights over control of a Mill, specifically Kenworthy in Northenden.
 A study of the Domesday book has confirmed that even before Domesday, the rights of a lord over an estate were expressed by the words soca (Soke) and saca (Sake) or "soca et saca".
 North would certainly indicate Northenden (known as Northern to the locals) & “Sake” is an ancient spelling of the word “sooac” which indicates the "place where a feudal right was exercised", for example, grinding corn in a Mill within the manor.
 (From “A provincial glossary: With a collection of Local Proverbs and Popular Superstitions, 1787.
 By Francis Grose).
 In c.1230, this place “Northsake” is logically the location of the ancient Mill of Kenworthy & surrounding lands on the banks of the river Mersey.
 The medieval term “sooac” has various spellings, but is now written as “Soke” & described as, “soke or suit of mill, as the right”.
 An excellent modern-day description of medieval milling & the ancient term “Soke” can be found in the website “Mills Archive” within an article entitled “Medieval Mills & Milling” dated September 6th 2016 by Martin & Sue Watts.
 A request was subsequently sent to the Cheshire Archives to check the word “Northsake” and in their reply they stated they were unable to locate any reference to this place name in the Cheshire records or in the place names of the Cheshire book by John McNeal Dodgson.
 They suggested the explanation I had provided was plausible.
 GL

-THE NEXT 6 PARAGRAPHS IN PART 2 BELOW PROVIDES EVIDENTIAL PROOF THAT CICELY DE MASSEY'S "NORDEN" IS NORTHENDEN.
-GL.
+NOTE:- THE PARAGRAPHS BELOW PROVIDES EVIDENTIAL PROOF THAT CICELY DE MASSEY'S "NORDEN" IS NORTHENDEN.

-“Sibil, a daughter of the 3rd Baron Hamon de Massey, whom gave to Cicely her niece, daughter of John de Massey her brother, half of the town of Norden”.
-Henry 3rd
+"CICELY'S DOWRY OF NORDEN".
+From the County Palatine & History of Chester by George Ormerod, revised by Thomas Helsby. (vol 1 p520/521).
+"Sibil, a daughter of the 3rd Baron Hamon de Massey, whom gave to Cicely her niece, daughter of John de Massey her brother, half of the town of Norden.
+Henry 3rd.
+Ormerod confirms in

-The name, spelling & ownership of the town of Norden is important as it does not exist in the Domesday book!
+The name & spelling of the town of Norden is important as it does not exist in the Domesday book!

 Rochdale formed part of the Salford 100 & was included in the records for Cheshire, but later the area became a subdivision of the County Palatine of Lancaster (or Lancashire) on its creation in 1182.
 However, long before that, in 1102, Roger de Poitou or Poitevin & his brothers were part of a failed rebellion against Henry 1st of England and although staying loyal to Rufus (King William 2nd), he had his lands in Rochdale confiscated, which were passed to John De Lascy, so there is no evidence that Rochdale or any smaller villages such as Nadin/Norden at this time were ever passed to the Baron Masseys!
 Records above do show however, this area was under the Lordship of John de Lascy in 1178 (b.
 John Fitz Richard), so the spelling of Norden in the dowry of Cicely around c.1230 or before, can only be coincidental with the name of Naden in 1161 or Norden from 1861. https://en.wikipedia.org/wiki/John_fitz_Richard After the death of his father in 1163 John inherited his Barony of Halton and the Office of Constable of Chester, whereupon he became the chief official of Hugh de Kevelioc, 5th Earl of Chester.
 After the death of Hugh in 1181 he served in the same capacity for his heir Ranulf de Blondeville, 6th Earl of Chester.
 In 1166 he paid a fee of 1,000 marks to obtain his mother's possessions, including the former de Lacy estates.
 After 1172 he founded Stanlow Abbey in Cheshire, of the Cistercian order, and a hospital in Castle Donington.[4]
 Earl Hugh granted him lands in Antrobus, Cheshire and in 1178 confirmed John's donation of Little Stanney to Stanlow Abbey, and a little later he gave the monks the duty to pay in Chester.